 The proportion of the sales income from the drinks carton that qualifies for the Patent Box is based on the concept of a “notional royalty”.
 That is, the amount that the manufacturer would need to pay to be able to use that patented tool or process if it had to obtain the exclusive rights to that patented technology in the market.

-If you are interested in determining whether the Patent Box could benefit your company, please contact TAP and we would be delighted to assist you.
+If you are interested in determining whether the Patent Box could benefit your company, please contact us on 0208 0371030 or complete the enquiry form on this page and a member of the R&D team will get in touch with you.